Numpy python

 [2. , 2.23606798, 2.44948974]])

-How to see individual element in python?
+How to see individual elements in Python?

 9])

-Higher dimensional arrays, you have
+In higher dimensional arrays, you have

 many more options.